MA in International Relations & Juris Doctor (IRJD)

 Actual year to year course offerings vary depending on faculty availability.
 Most classes are taught once per year, but some may be taught less frequently.

 The IR Core ensures that students gain exposure to a range of important facets of international affairs.
 Students complete at least one course in three of the four core areas of study outlined below.

 IR Electives (12 credits)

 Students choose three elective courses (12 credits), selected from the graduate-level course offerings of the Pardee School.
-Students may also select their IR electives from any of the courses included in the listings for any of the IR core areas.
+Students may also select their Pardee School electives from any of the courses included in the listings for any of the Pardee School IR core areas.
 Courses not included in these lists may be petitioned to count toward the student’s degree.

 Students are encouraged to develop an informal regional or functional concentration with their electives.
 Doing so is not a requirement of the degree and a concentration will not appear on university transcripts, but choosing a concentration does help to give greater focus and definition to a student’s program of study.

 Law School JD Curriculum

 During the first year of the program, dual-degree candidates take the prescribed School of Law first-year JD curriculum.